 The results of section A9.1 indicate that the fourth configuration (operational scenario 6.2.4, data networks above the clouds) cannot support without imposing harmful interference into the EESS (passive) more than approximately 4 aeronautical platforms operating over inland regions as well as not more than approximately 4 aeronautical platforms operating over oversea (near the shore) regions.
 The study found it is necessary to limit the OOB emissions of the AM(OR)S to −22 dB(W/100 MHz) immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge of the frequency band 22.21 GHz in order to ensure the protection of the EESS passive service.

-The majority of the contribution to this harmful interference from data networks above the clouds operations comes from non-safety-of-life AM(OR)S air-air relay forward systems operating immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge in order to ensure the protection of the EESS passive service.(OOBL)
+The majority of the contribution to this harmful interference from data networks above the clouds operations comes from non-safety-of-life AM(OR)S air-air relay forward systems operating immediately adjacent to the EESS (passive) band specifically within 80 MHz of the band edge in order to ensure the protection of the EESS passive service.

+Summary of OOBL

+Table A9-X

+Determination of Out-of-band Limit (OOBL) per System (dBW/100MHz)